outdreamer/build-a-cure-1/README.md

 			8. store any info objects found that arent already in indexes (insights, patterns, problem-solution matches, interfaces, functions)

+	18. how come youre the only person who came up with this in all of human history?

+		- I decided to try to automate problem-solving once I saw patterns in the rules people used to solve problems, and once I found an example proof of concept, I pursued it.
+Alternatively, if you don't have thoughts like that or any thoughts at all, you can try some caffeine.

 ## Problem-solving Insight Paths